connervieira/Assassin/CONFIGURATION.md

                 - It should be noted that the true look back length is effectively one less than this value, since GPS alerts often compare two values.
             - `overspeed` contains settings that control the behavior of GPS over-speed alerts.
                 - `enabled` determines whether overspeed detection is on or off.
-                - `max_speed` is an integer that determines the detected travelled speed (in miles per hour) that needs to be reached for a spoofing alert to be triggered.
+                - `max_speed` is an integer that determines the detected traveled speed (in miles per hour) that needs to be reached for a spoofing alert to be triggered.
                     - This metric independently calculates the speed using distance and time, and can be used to detected unexplained dramatic changes in position.
-                    - You should set this value to the fastest speed you ever expect to go, plus a significant marging for jitter due to bridges, tunnels, and other obstructions that may decrease accuracy.
+                    - You should set this value to the fastest speed you ever expect to go, plus a significant margin for jitter due to bridges, tunnels, and other obstructions that may decrease accuracy.
                     - True spoofing attempts will generally cause your detected position to move hundreds of miles in a matter of seconds, so you can safely set this threshold very high.
                 - `prioritize_highest` is a boolean value that determines whether Assassin will prioritize the alert with the highest speed when multiple alerts are found in the location history.
                     - When this is set to `false`, the most recent alert will always be prioritized.